Fine Art and Commercial Photographer / UK

 There are several parameters to set.
 As this is the first custom calibration choose ‘Calibration 1’, see Figure 05.
 In addition I select ‘v4’ for Profile Version, ‘16bit-LUT’ for Profile Type, and ‘Large’ for the Patch Set Size.
 Click ‘Start Measure’.

-The calibration process begins and the Palette Master Element software walks you though the remaining steps.
+The calibration process begins and the Palette Master Element software walks you through the remaining steps.

 Figure 04: There are several parameters to set.
 As this is the first custom calibration choose ‘Calibration 1’